Why Do I Cry When I Get Mad And Feel Anger?

 Anger is a human emotion, and crying can be a beneficial way of experiencing those feelings.
 If you worry about how others may treat you, you can try being honest and saying, "I sometimes cry when I'm mad.”
 You may feel shy or embarrassed about crying when experiencing anger, but it may be a physiological reaction you can’t necessarily control.
 And that’s okay.

-Many people have difficulty accepting crying because they’re experiencing anger.
-If you feel like crying may negatively impact your life, you might seek help from a therapist to understand your feelings and why you frequently cry.
-Your tears may come from intense anger, but they could also indicate something more serious.
+Many people may have difficulty accepting that they are crying due to anger.
+If you believe your tendency to cry may be negatively impacting your life, a therapist might be able to help you understand your feelings and why you frequently cry.
+Your tears may stem from intense anger, but they could also indicate something more serious.

 Getty

 It can be challenging to find a therapist, especially if you live in a busy city or rural area.
-Once you find a therapist, paying for one can be expensive.
+Even if you can find a therapist, therapy can be expensive.
 For someone struggling with strong emotions, these barriers to treatment may be too stressful.
-Online therapy could be a better alternative.
-You can seek internet-based counseling from the comfort of your home.
-It can also be convenient, with appointments available around the clock.
+Online therapy may be a better alternative.
+With online therapy, you can attend internet-based counseling from the comfort of your home.
+It can also be more convenient, with appointments available around the clock.

 Online therapy has been the subject of much research in the mental health field.
 A recent study showed remote counseling can help reduce feelings of anger.
-It has also been shown to help with stress management.
+Online therapy has also been found to help with stress management.

 Online platforms like BetterHelp can help you find a therapist from among thousands of professional and licensed therapists and counselors.
-If you find a therapist and later determine they aren’t right for you, you can find another one who may be a good fit.
+If you find a therapist and later determine they aren’t right for you, you can meet with another one who may be a better fit.

 Takeaway

 Everyone has a different relationship with anger and how they express it.
-If you find it hard to tell people you're mad without crying, an online therapist can help you explore those feelings and understand why it’s difficult to stop crying.
+If you find it hard to tell people you're mad without crying, an online therapist can help you explore those feelings.
 Your counselor can support you in discussing your feelings, including anger, and can help you express anger on your terms.

 The counselors at BetterHelp understand complex emotions, including anger.
-These angry tears may stem from anxiety or depression; therapy can help you address these potential mental health conditions.
-Reach out to discover the source of your intense emotions and how to manage them effectively.
+Angry tears may stem from anxiety or depression; therapy can help you address these potential mental health conditions.
+Reach out to discover the source of your intense emotions and learn to manage them effectively.

 Seeking to improve your mental health?